colton-gabertan/colton-gabertan.github.io/_posts/2023-08-26-Google-Summer-of-Code-2023.md

 ### Conclusion -

-As Ghidrathon had been a relatively new and untested project, the capa: Ghidra Integration served as a great stepping stone to improving the feasability of having it support others.
+As Ghidrathon had been a relatively new and untested project, the capa: Ghidra Integration served as a great stepping stone to improving the feasibility of having it support others.
 This contributes greatly to the industry by allowing most existing Python 3 binary analysis tooling access to the feature-rich Ghidra Framework.

 # Acknowledgement: